jundalisay/superblist/content/en/research/socrates/simple-republic/book-3/chapter-4b.md

 ---

 {{< l a="Socrates" >}}
-The young men whom we before called 'guardians' may be more properly designated as the rulers' auxiliaries and supporters.
+The young men we called 'guardians' may more properly be designated as the rulers' auxiliaries and supporters.

 An old Phoenician tale told of a useful lie.
-It said that the earth is our mother where we were manufactured in, and from it we were sent up.
-We should communicate this useful lie gradually, first to the rulers, then to the soldiers, and lastly to the people.
+It said that the earth is our mother where we were manufactured in, and we were sent up from it.
+We should telll this useful lie gradually, first to the rulers, then to the soldiers, and lastly to the people.
 We will tell them that:
 - their youth was a dream,
 - the education and training which they received from us, an appearance only.
 - their land is their mother and nurse which they should defend